-Course Number: COS0002 Occupational Completion Point: A Cosmetologist and Hairdresser 1 - 300 Hours 17.0 Identify shampoo/hair conditioners and scalp treatments.
+- 17.0 Identify shampoo/hair conditioners and scalp treatments.
 Evaluate scalp and hair needs by analysis, demonstrating an awareness of diseases and disorders.
-Communicate an understanding of the chemical compositions and reactions of shampoos, conditioners and r with water and each other.
+Communicate an understanding of the chemical compositions and reactions of shampoos, conditioners, and rinses with water and each other.
 Demonstrate an understanding of electrical current, transfer of energy and how it affects the skin.
-Demonstration of shampoo, manipulations and rinsing.
-The student will be able to: 17.01 Prepare the client for service.
-17.02 Analyze and evaluate the hair's chemical composition and structure.
-17.03 Identify different compositions of shampoos.
-Utilize problem-solving skills to determine the appropriate products and application and communicate an understanding of factors that influence the choice of products to meet client's needs. ns 17.04 Understand the chemical reaction of the shampoo molecule on the hair and scalp and utilize proper manipulations.
-17.05 Rinse shampoo thoroughly from hair and scalp.
-Understand the chemical reaction of shampoo with water composition, temper and electrostatic force of each.
-17.06 Identify different compositions of conditioners.
-Utilize problem solving skills determine the appropriate products and application communicate an understanding of factors that influence the choice of products to meet client's needs. ns to 17.07 Apply treatment or conditioner according to manufacturer's directions.
-17.08 Demonstrate the proper manipulation based on the scalp analysis and client consultation.
-17.09 Have working knowledge of the effects of electricity and light as it deals with the scalp chemically and physically.
-17.10 Application, processing, and removal of all types of conditioner including bond building repair pre/post treatments, if required.
-Understand the chemical reaction of conditioners/treatments with the water, manufacturing recommendations, and client's need ds.
-18.0 Identify and perform hair shaping (cutting).
+Demonstrate application of shampoo, manipulations and rinsing.
+The student will be able to: - 17.01 Prepare the client for service. - 17.02 Analyze and evaluate the hair's chemical composition and structure. - 17.03 Identify different compositions of shampoos.
+Utilize problem-solving skills to determine the appropriate products and applications and communicate an understanding of factors that influence the choice of products to meet client's needs. - 17.04 Understand the chemical reaction of the shampoo molecule on the hair and scalp and utilize proper manipulations.

+Rinse shampoo thoroughly from hair and scalp.
+Understand the chemical reaction of shampoo with water composition, temperature, and electrostatic force of each. dentify different compositions of conditioners.
+Utilize problem solving skills determine the appropriate products and applications to communicate an understanding of factors that influence the choice of products to meet client's needs.
+17.07 A Apply treatment or conditioner according to manufacturer's directions.
+17.08 Demonstrate the proper manipulation based on the scalp analysis and client consultation. c Set up and operate electrical equipment as required (high frequency currents, ultra violet or infrared rays).
+Have working knowledge of the effects of electricity and light as it deals with the scalp chemically and physically.
+Utilize problem-solving skills to determine the proper procedure to meet client's needs.
+Remove conditioner or treatment, if required.
+Understand the chemical reaction of conditioners/treatments with the water, manufacturing recommendations, and client's needs. which y and perform hair shaping (cutting).
 Identify and analyze spheres and dimensional shapes using visualization.
-Illustrate ways i which geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or client.
-Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client needs.
-The student will be a to: 18.01 Select and utilize hair cutting implements and techniques using scissors, razors, clippers, texturizing implements and utilizing universal precautions.
-Select proper implements, identify implement parts and utilize implements properly by using knowledge hair structure and condition of the hair. of 18.02 Make a decision using active listening and knowledge of hair to determine desired implementation and results.
-Divide the head sections according to head structure of client for desired haircut (dry/wet).
-Use appropriate elevation and proceed with hair cut obtain desired results (solid form, graduated, layered, over-directed and combinations thereof). t to 18.03 Edge and clean neckline using the bone structure of the head and texture of the hair to the appropriate shape and length, using razor, clipper or scissors. g the 18.04 Check completed haircut for blends by analyzing the relationship between the hairs remaining on the client's head to the stature the client using the different degree of elevation of hair. e of se Number: COS0003 pational Completion Point: A etologist and Hairdresser 2 - 300 Hours 19.0 Identify and perform hairstyles.
-Identify and analyze spheres and dimensional shapes using visualization.
-Illustrate ways in which geometric shapes can be combined, subdivided and changed in performing hairstyles on a manikin or client.
-Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client needs.
-The student will be able to: 19.01 Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client needs by demonstration of knowledge of planes, angles, anatomy and law of color.
-19.02 Perform "wet set" using principles of design (i.e., hair sculpturing, rollers and finger waves).
-19.03 Set up equipment and perform thermal styling using blow dryers, flat irons, curling irons, crimping irons, pressing combing, using principles of design.
-19.04 Demonstrate the principles of styling the client's hair utilizing knowledge of anatomy, angles and planes in "combing-out" various hairstyles.
-19.05 Demonstrate knowledge of braiding natural hair techniques by utilizing knowledge of anatomy and mathematics.
-19.06 Demonstrate ability in styling individual hairpieces by utilizing knowledge of chemistry, angles and planes.
-20.0 Identify and prepare hairpieces, wigs and hair attachments.
-Identify and analyze spheres and dimensional shapes using visualization.
-Illustrate ways in which geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or client.
-Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client needs.
-The student will be able to: 20.01 Determine and identify the geometric shapes of artificial hair, including wigs and hairpieces.
-Calculate the relationships of color theory and its chemical make-up necessary to achieve the desired result.
-20.02 Measure client's head form as it relates to the similarity and proportionality of the individual wig or hairpiece.
-20.03 Cleanse and cut artificial hair utilizing chemical theory and practical application necessary to achieve the desired result.
-20.04 Secure and intertwine artificial hair to the scalp or hair using chemical bonding compound or by interlocking with a needle or hook to achieve the desired style.
-20.05 Demonstrate ability to create hairstyles by incorporating, attaching and blending hairpieces into the desired hairstyle.

-18.05 Decontaminate, and maintain cutting implements using appropriately mixed chemicals (EPA approved and hospital grade) and following the manufacturer's directions and the procedure for decontamination and proper storage of tools per 61G5-22.005, F.A.C.
+Illustrate ways in geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or client.
+Communicate an standing of factors that influence the determination of strategies necessary to meet individual client needs. - The student will be able ι Select and utilize hair cutting implements and techniques using scissors, razors, clippers, texturizing implements, and utilizing universal precautions.
+Select proper implements, identify implement parts, and utilize implements properly by using knowledge of hair structure and condition of the hair. s Make a decision using active listening and knowledge of hair to determine desired implementation and results.
+Divide the head into sections according to head structure of client for desired haircut (dry/wet).
+Use appropriate elevation and proceed with hair cut to obtain desired results (solid form, graduated, layered, over-directed and combinations thereof).
+18.03 E Edge and clean neckline using the bone structure of the head and texture of the hair to the appropriate shape and length, using the razor, clipper or scissors.
+Check completed haircut for blends by analyzing the relationship between the hairs remaining on the client's head to the stature of the client using the different degree of elevation of hair.
+18.05 E Decontaminate, and maintain cutting implements using appropriately mixed chemicals (EPA approved and hospital grade) and following the manufacturer's directions and the procedure for decontamination of tools per 61G5-22.005, F.A.C.